chrisrelyea/ALF/README.md

 ***Pre/Post Filter Customization***: Toggleable low pass filters before and after main effects are applied gives the user the option to minimize aliasing.

-***Bit Depth Control (planned)***: Simulate the "quantization noise" characteristic of popular audio formats including CD, DVD, early digital audio, or telephony.
+***Bit Depth Control***: Simulate the "quantization noise" characteristic of popular audio formats including CD, DVD, early digital audio, or telephony.

 ***Randomizer/Presets (planned)***: Switch to tailored ALF presets that most accurately simulate the sound quality of a specific format, or randomize parameters to make something entirely new.